Jim89/tidy-lesson-plan/readme.md

 #### General background - a specific example

-* Jo is a British-Nigerian, born and raised in London
+* Jo is British-Nigerian, born and raised in London
 * They now live in the US, having moved to attend medical school
-* In their free time they enjoy baking, reading, and going to the cinema
+* In their free time they enjoy baking, reading, and dancing

 #### Starting point